maeldonn/motion-capture/Docs/General-Organization-Of-The-Program.md

 ## Schematic

+//TODO: the script organization might still change, will do later

 ## Role of each classes

 ### GameManager

+The GameManger is the entry point of our program.
+It contains all the variables the developer must specify, takes care of the initialization of the different scripts and their updates.

 ### Store

+The Store contains some of the general variables.

 ### Menu Manager

+Manage the menu on the UI.

 ### Mvt Recognition

+Contains the methods to recognize movements.
+Also manage the different states of the program ("Entrainement", "Reconnaissance de mouvement").

 ### Pointing Handler

+Manage the inputs that are related to the menu or the keyboard.
+Handle the pointing and the selecting actions.

 ### Neuron Animator

+Exist in two version: the basic version of Perception Neuron, which allow the program to communicate with the Axis Neuron software, and the tweaked one, which can be used to make a dummy play an animation from a bvh file.